-Lara Pippen Flaunts Her Hourglass Figure In Sultry New Snap
+Larsa Pippen Flaunts Her Hourglass Figure In Sultry New Snap

 As many fans already know, Khloe Kardashian and her boyfriend, Tristan Thompson, split last month following yet another cheating scandal by the NBA star.

-Tristan reportedly cheated on his baby mama with Kylie Jenner’s best friend, Jordyn Woods, sparking the break up.
+Tristan reportedly cheated on his baby mama with Kylie Jenner’s best friend, Jordyn Woods, sparking the breakup.
 Later, Jordyn appeared on Jada Pinkett Smith’s Red Table Talk, where she told her side of the story.

 Woods revealed that she didn’t sleep with Thompson, but that she did attend a party at his house.
-Jordyn claims that Tristan shockingly kissed her on the lips before she left the party, and that she was too afraid to tell Kylie or Khloe about what happened.
+Jordyn claims that Tristan shockingly kissed her on the lips before she left the party and that she was too afraid to tell Kylie or Khloe about what happened.

-The Inquisitr reports that upon hearing that Jordyn was going to appear on the show, she slammed the young model, revealing via social media that she couldn’t wait “to see which version of her story” she would tell.
-“Hope it’s the same she told @khloekardashian when she checked her,” Larsa Pippen wrote.
+The Inquisitr reports that upon hearing that Jordyn was going to appear on the show, Pippen slammed the young model, revealing via social media that she couldn’t wait “to see which version of her story” she would tell.
+“Hope it’s the same she told @khloekardashian when she checked her,” Larsa wrote.